 In all cases adequate provision should be made for the parking and turning of service vehicles of at least 16.5m, serving the site, off the highway.
-Room for one 16.5m lorry per 1000m gfa or part thereof- assessment needed.
+Room for one 16.5m lorry per 1000m2 gfa or part thereof- assessment needed.

 Electric Vehicle recharging points to be provided to support the use of low emission vehicles.

-Parking Guidance for Use Class A2:
+See EV Parking Guidance table within this document for further guidance.